MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/markup-in-mixed-reality.md

 The **Markup in MR** control creates a **Markup in MR** button in your mixed reality app.
 When a user selects the **Markup in MR** button, it shows a live camera feed of the device.
 A user can identify points of interest to begin inking or adding arrows directly on the object.

 Ink and arrows will scale appropriately depending on the distance from the objects.
-When you exit the **Markup in MR** screen any photo that was taken is saved in your  photo properties.
+When you exit the **Markup in MR** screen screenshots are captured in the control's **Photos** output property.

 > [!TIP]
 > The mixed-reality (MR) controls work best in well-lit environments with flat-textured surfaces.
 Tracking is better on LIDAR-enabled devices.